 As coronavirus ravaged travel, banks scrambled to give credit cardholders more value and new, non-travel benefits.
 Think reduced annual fees, credits for specific purchases, bonus earning on groceries and restaurants, and more.

 Chase’s answer was to give you new, flexible ways to use your Ultimate Rewards points.
-It’s called Pay Yourself Back, and it allows you to use points to cover purchases at grocery stores, home improvement stores, restaurants, and food delivery platforms.
+It’s called Pay Yourself Back, and it allows you to use points to cover purchases at grocery stores, home improvement stores, restaurants, food delivery platforms, and even Target stores.
 And when you use points from your Chase Sapphire Preferred to Pay Yourself Back, they’re worth 1.25 cents each – the same as when you redeem them for travel.